openfl/OpenFLDevelopersGuide/keyboard-input/README.md

 Because there is a listener on both the text field and its parent container, the reportKeyDown() function is called twice for every keystroke inside the TextField.
 Note that for each key pressed, the text field dispatches an event before the container movie clip dispatches an event.

-The operating system and the web browser will process keyboard events before Adobe Flash Player or AIR.
-For example, in Microsoft Internet Explorer, pressing Ctrl+W closes the browser window before any contained SWF file dispatches a keyboard event.
+The operating system and the web browser will process keyboard events before Adobe OpenFL.
+For example, in Microsoft Internet Explorer, pressing Ctrl+W closes the browser window before any contained project dispatches a keyboard event.